pr4aveen/tp/docs/DeveloperGuide.md

     Use case ends.

-The use cases for editing a project, adding a task and editing a project is similar to adding a project, except that the error messages differ slightly.
+The use cases for editing a project, adding a task and editing a task is similar to adding a project, except that the error messages differ slightly.

 **Use case: Delete a project**